Abstract artwork symbolizing migration, resilience, and cultural memory

 and Evolving Model

-At Exodus and Resilience, our permanent collection grows in two ways:
+Our permanent collection grows in two complementary ways:

-- Acquisitions that remain part of our archive for the long term.
+• Acquisitions that remain part of our archive for the long term—selected for artistic merit, provenance clarity, and alignment with our mission.

-- Rotating loans from local collectors, artists, and cultural institutions in every host city.
+• Rotating loans from local collectors, artists, and cultural institutions in each host city—ensuring every exhibit is locally relevant and nationally connected.

 Video introduction to the Refugee Art Collection and its hybrid model